New Hope Counseling Center

 Jeff draws on psychodynamic theory with a strength based and solution focused perspective.
 He primarily utlizes Cognitive Behavioral Therapy (CBT), which examines challenging thought processes or situations an individual might be having and then develops alternate viewpoints.
 Jeff also focuses on Mindfulness as a therapeutic tool and has training in Dialectical Behavioral Therapy (DBT).
 Jeff understands that not all styles work for every individual so he works in tandem with his clients to find what works best for each one.
 Jeff also has a private practice located in Lincoln Square.
 Prior to New Hope, Jeff had clinical positions at The Center on Halsted, Northwestern Memorial Hospital, Chicago Lakeshore Hospital and Lutheran Social Services of Illinois.
 Jeff can be reached at firstname.lastname@example.org or 773-883-3912.

-Greg Cox is a Licensed Clinical Social Worker and a Certified Alcohol and Drug Counselor.
+Greg Cox is a Licensed Clinical Social Worker, a Certified Alcohol and Drug Counselor and a Certified Problem and Compulsive Gambling Counselor.
 He obtained his Master of Social Work degree from Loyola University Chicago.
 His focus for working with clients includes addiction-related treatment, LGBTQ-related issues, codependency, life transitions, compulsive attachment issues, grief/loss, shame-based trauma, emerging adult stressors, relationships, and mood disorders.

 The goal of therapy is to promote wellness and self-discovery.
 Greg provides a compassionate and affirming space for you to have the freedom to express yourself and get to know yourself on a deeper level.
 Some learned behaviors and ways of dealing with challenges no longer suit us in life, therefore, Greg will help you gain insight to identify patterns as well as empower change when needed.